magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     start, as specified in the URL
 -   end_time (numeric): Time in seconds where the reproduction should end, as specified in the URL
+-   format (string): A human-readable description of the format
+-   format_id (string): Format code specified by --format
+-   format_note (string): Additional info about the format
+-   width (numeric): Width of the video
+-   height (numeric): Height of the video
+-   resolution (string): Textual description of width and height
+-   tbr (numeric): Average bitrate of audio and video in KBit/s
+-   abr (numeric): Average audio bitrate in KBit/s
+-   acodec (string): Name of the audio codec in use
+-   asr (numeric): Audio sampling rate in Hertz
+-   vbr (numeric): Average video bitrate in KBit/s
+-   fps (numeric): Frame rate
+-   dynamic_range (string): The dynamic range of the video
+-   audio_channels (numeric): The number of audio channels
+-   stretched_ratio (float): width:height of the video's pixels, if not square
+-   vcodec (string): Name of the video codec in use
+-   container (string): Name of the container format
+-   filesize (numeric): The number of bytes, if known in advance
+-   filesize_approx (numeric): An estimate for the number of bytes
+-   protocol (string): The protocol that will be used for the actual download
 -   extractor (string): Name of the extractor
 -   extractor_key (string): Key name of the extractor
 -   epoch (numeric): Unix epoch of when the information extraction was